BOARD OF DIRECTORS

 Matt Addison started training Aikido under Sensei Gina Boccolucci in Tampa prior to his move across the bay.
-Matt currently holds the rank of 1st kyu (brown belt equivalent) and heads up the dojo's childrens program under the guidance of chief instructor Reuven Lirov Sensei.
+Matt currently holds the rank of Shodan (1st degree black belt) and heads up the dojo's childrens program under the guidance of chief instructor Reuven Lirov Sensei.

 Sempai Matthew's Responsibilities Include: Little, Junior, and Senior Samurai Training Programs, and School Break Programs (including Summer Camps).

 Cross Training: Tai Chi, Wing Chun, Studying Traditional Eastern Medicine